 Kevin has overseen three major prototype designs, making changes as he came to understand the restrictions that comes with limited movement and mobility.
 Marcus, who has a background in engineering, has been our eager test pilot from the beginning.
 He has been pushing the Ogo to it's limits, providing Kevin with valuable feedback on performance and design ideas.

 Many folks with varying abilities and disabilities have tested the Ogo with instant delight.
 Just look at their smiles in our videos.
 A smile of new possibilities, freedom, independence, job and recreation opportunities.

 Our testing so far has been very emotional and rewarding.
 We have met so many wonderful and determined people and our team has been really impressed with how the Ogo works for differing levels of ability.
-Early on in our testing phase we realised that with a few design tweeks, the Ogo can help many, many others.
-Now, with our final prototype, we are excited to have the ultimate machine for production in 2017.
+Early on in our testing phase we realised that with a few design tweeks, the Ogo hass application for every sector of the community.

 It doesn't stop with the Ogo!
-The more he gets immersed into the world of personal mobility the more Kevin realised how under-catered it is.
+The more he gets immersed into the world of personal mobility the more Kevin realised how under-provided it is.
 This has given him more innovative ideas to help change people's lives.
 Kevin aims to develop these ideas by creating a range of other Ogo products and accessories to make life easier and more exciting in the world of mobility.
+More to come...

 Led by Kevin, team Ogo is a small, talented group of people, dedicated to Ogo's mission to change peoples lives for the better.